nkanyang/data-process-cli/README.md

 #### Example 1: Revenue Cost and Profit
 Get Total Revenue, Cost and Profit for each region and item type.

-use default input and ouput file
+Use default input and ouput file
 ```
  ✗ ls
 data.csv